 During his apprenticeship course at City College, Norwich, Alex also took on a wide range of responsibilities at Spectra.
 This included regular attends meetings across various departments, liaising closely with Spectra’s programming company, helping with the firm’s new bespoke database systems.
 On completion of his course, Alex gained an EDEXCEL BTEC Level 3 Certificate in ICT Systems and Principles (QCF) and a Pearson BTEC Level 3 Diploma in Professional Competence for IT and Telecoms Professionals (QCF).

 Alex’s success is just one example of how Spectra continues to be firmly committed to developing young talent across different departments within the business.
-This commitment includes working with a number of colleges such as Norwich City College.
+This commitment includes working closely in partnership with local colleges such as City College Norwich.